 A New York Times Book Review Editor’s Choice book, Denison University English professor Margot Singer’s novel “Underground Fugue” has been touted by readers and reviewers alike.
 The novel is set in 2005, against the background of the London Tube bombings.
 Four major characters—a dying mother and the daughter who looks after her, an Iranian doctor and son who live next door—provide the grist for the complicated relationships and situations that propel the reader forward.

 This is the first novel by Singer, who won the Flannery O’Connor Award for Short Fiction for her short story collection, “The Pale of Settlement.”
-Underground Fugue tests the relationship of a mother and daughter, the thrill and vulnerability of unfolding love, as well as suspicion, judgment and self-doubt.
+Underground Fugue tests the relationship of a mother and daughter, the thrill and vulnerability of unfolding love, as well as suspicion, judgement and self-doubt.
 Pulitzer Prize-winning author Geraldine Brooks noted “In this extraordinarily accomplished debut novel, Margot Singer confronts life’s essential losses — aging, illness, accidental death — but also the scalding, self-inflicted wounds of alienation, estrangement, and prejudice.
 The book’s tender, questing spirit imbues even these dark recesses with a kind of luminosity, making ‘Underground Fugue’ a pleasure to read from beginning to end.”

 The characters in Singer’s novel are connected during a moment in history when Western awareness of the specter of terrorism has been heightened.
 “At one level the story is pretty simple: it’s about what happens to four people, neighbors, over the course of the summer of 2005.
 But, of course, it’s more complicated than that,” says Singer.
 “As an American, at least, I don’t think you can think about terrorism without remembering 9/11.
 And you can’t think about refugees and racism without thinking about the Holocaust.
 All of these elements are intertwined in our historical consciousness, in our political discourse, in our imaginations.”